mattrossman/energize-andover-blog/content/post/day-33.md

 ## Fixed!
 {{< linked-img "3d_good.png" >}}
 I finally got the plot to display correctly.
-I don't entirely understand how it works since I'm unfamiliar with the specifics of the `numpy_meshgrid` and `Axes3D.plot_wireframe` methods.
+I don't entirely understand how it works since I'm unfamiliar with the specifics of the `numpy.meshgrid()` and `Axes3D.plot_wireframe()` methods.
 [This post](https://stackoverflow.com/a/9153138) helped me figure out how to organize my Z-array.
 Visualization is not the most important part of this project so I suppose it's not a big deal if I do a hack-job on the plotting scripts.

 Anyways, you can see the saddle shape now.
 The red surface represents a least squares regression on 5th degree polynomial features of the data.
 I can now take a theoretical temperature and time input (and convert that to minutes since midnight) and return an estimated power usage.
 I could do this for as many input variables as I wanted now, but I wouldn't be able to really visualize that nicely (I had a hard enough time plotting in 3D).
 Pretty cool!